 I can’t really get these lenses to flare with any significance.
 The Fujinon 23mm f1.4 has a Multi-Layer HT-EBC lens coating while the Fujinon 23mm f2 has a Super EBC coating.

 While I’m sure there is some chemist that works at Fujifilm that could tell you the difference between these two, in real world shooting I’m definitely not seeing one.

 When comparing the two lenses physically, build quality is noticeably different.
 The 23mm f1.4 is bigger, it’s heavier, from my experience it’s more fragile.
 The 23mm f2 is noticeably smaller and lighter and won’t tip over your camera from being too front heavy when set on a desk.
-It’s also weather sealed making it a great adventure lens.
+It’s also weather resistant making it a great adventure lens.
 The 23mm f1.4 also has the autofocus to manual focus clutch mentioned above.

-You should always check both lenses new as I’ve either heard of bad stories or have had bad experience myself with these lenses.
 I always make sure I have good copies for reviews, so your lenses should perform as good as what I’ve shown here.

 Fuji 23mm f1.4 vs 23mm f2 | Bottom Line

 If you’re on the fence between these two lenses, your decision should depend on what style of photography you shoot and what you plan on using the lenses for.
 A lot of people may actually want both lenses.

 If you’re solely want to shoot photos for the sake of art and don’t mind a lens that’s slower with autofocus, heavier and a little less resilient, then the 23mm f1.4 will be the lens for you.
 It’s also better in low light.